The Bantam Tools desktop milling machine is a 3-axis CNC mill primarily intended for product designers, educators, and hobbyists.

 Controller and Electronics

-Controller and power supply sections are housed behind the machine.
+The controller and power supply sections are housed behind the machine.

 This helps minimize dust interference and increases cooling capability.

-The power supply is a simple 3 prong plug adjacent to the on/off switch.
+The power supply is a simple 3-prong plug adjacent to the on/off switch.

 The addition of a ferrite bead filter clears high-frequency noise energy by converting it to heat.

-It requires a power supply of 100-240 Volts, AC 50/60 Hertz, 350 Watts for the machine.
+It requires a power supply of 100-240 Volts, AC 50/60 Hertz, and 350 Watts for the machine.
 This means you can plug it into a common wall socket.

 It has built-in touch probing, you can throw in a chunk of material and have the machine automatically trace out the surfaces for you.